 St. Paul’s registered with CVS Pharmacy to host the vaccination clinics at their residential communities as part of the federal CDC Pharmacy Partnership for Long-Term Care.
 There will be three clinics at each community.

 California has prioritized frontline workers at hospitals, as well as residents and staff at skilled nursing communities and assisted living communities.
-There are 28,000 doses coming to San Diego County and everyone will need to receive two vaccinations, administered about one month apart.
+Everyone will need to receive two vaccinations, administered about three weeks apart.